 Expand

-Transfers accounted for as secured borrowings can take many forms.
+A transfer of financial assets can fail to qualify for derecognition accounting for a variety of reasons.
 They range from one-off transactions that do not meet all of the sale accounting requirements (sometimes referred to "failed sales") to routine transfers of securities in the capital markets governed by standardized contracts having terms that, by design, allow the transferor to maintain effective control over the securities.
 Three of the most common are:

 • Repurchase agreements.
 The transferor sells a financial asset (usually a high-quality fixed-income security) to an entity (transferee) and simultaneously agrees to repurchase the security from the transferee at a future date.
 The repurchase price is typically the sales price plus an interest factor.
 For accounting purposes, the transferee is considered a secured lender (the transferred security serves as collateral) and the transferor is considered a borrower of cash.